frontwork-org/frontwork/README.md

-# FrontWork - The TypeScript Framework using Deno & Webassembly
+# Frontwork - The TypeScript Framework using Deno & Webassembly

 - Deno as server side renderer and assets sender
 - Wasmer as runtime for desktop and android